EclipseStudiosMC/tpa/README.md

 All the options can be found when doing `/reload` inside `[Settings]`.

+## Unistall

+To unistall the datapack run `/function tpa:unistall` before removing it from the datapacks folder, that will remove all scoreboards and more stuff that the datapack uses.

 ## FAQ

 #### Q: Does it have multiplayer compatibility?